friendsofstrandseq/mosaicatcher-pipeline/docs/usage.md

 **ℹ️ Note**

-scNOVA-specific environments (`workflow/envs/scNOVA/*.yaml`) are **not** part of the pre-built container image: the corresponding rules are declared with `container: None` and are therefore always executed through a locally built conda environment, even when a singularity/apptainer profile is used.
+scNOVA-specific environments (`workflow/envs/scNOVA/*.yaml`) are **not** part of the pre-built container image.
+Two mechanisms guarantee this: `workflow/rules/scNOVA.smk` is only included when `scNOVA=True` (so `snakemake --containerize`, which collects the environments of every declared rule, never sees them), and the rules using those environments are declared with `container: None` so they are executed through a locally built conda environment even when a singularity/apptainer profile is used.
 Every other rule (including the scNOVA rules relying on `mc_base` / `mc_bioinfo_tools`) keeps using the pre-built environments shipped in the container.

 Consequence: `--sdm conda` (or `--use-conda`) must always be enabled when `scNOVA=True`, and the three environments `scNOVA_R`, `scNOVA_DL` and `scNOVA_bioinfo_tools` will be created on first